CyrusFerns233/Data-Analysis-WebApp/README.md

  Link: (https://www.kaggle.com/datasets/sudalairajkumar/undata-country-profiles)

 ## 4. Usage Instructions:
-After Clone the Project you can run the app.py file using the command
+After Cloning the Project you can run the app.py file using the command
 ```python
 streamlit run app.py
 ```